fdoyon/Yannicks-s-game/README.md

 * [Lesson 7: time flies like an arrow](/7-timer) - game-over condition
 * [Lesson 8: bling](/8-rings) - add rings, superspeed mode, poor man's gradient

+_More to come_ Now that the holidays are over, we will work on this project remotely, our game designer in chief has a ton of features that he wants to add!
+On the writeup front, I will try to add a writeup for each session.

 ## Methodology

 We started with an hour of so of lua example, what's a number, what's a string, how do I add stuff, print, create variables, test conditions, loop, and moved to lua very quickly.